What is the difference between a relative and absolute path?

 In the absolute path example shown above, when linking files online, the absolute path would start with "public_html/" which would make the absolute path "public_html/cgi-bin" for the cgi-bin directory.

 Finally, in this last example, the Internet absolute path is the domain and the web page on that domain.
 Web developers creating links to other pages can use a relative path if the file their linking from is in the same directory.
 See our URL (uniform resource locator) definition for a full explanation of all the parts that make a URL.

 How to create a working relative path

-When creating a link using the <a>, <img>, or any other tag that points to a file it can be confusing on how to make the path or URL.
+Creating a path or URL to a file using the <a>, <img>, or any other tag can be confusing.
 Creating a link to an absolute path is easy since you are pointing to the Internet URL of the file.
-For example, if we wanted to link to the Computer Hope logo and the URL to that logo is "https://www.computerhope.com/logo.gif" the absolute path would be this URL as shown below.
+For example, to link the Computer Hope logo (https://www.computerhope.com/logo.gif) the absolute path would be this URL as shown below.

-- The file must exist on the same server as the HTML file.
-So, if we were linking to "logo.gif" that file must exist on the server or locally.
+- The file must exist on the same server as the HTML (hypertext markup language) file.
+So, if we were linking to "logo-200-gray.png" that file must exist on the server or locally.
 You could also substitute the name of this file for any other file on your server.

 - The path to the file must be relative to the directory of the HTML file.
-So, if we wanted to link to the "logo.gif" file on this page, looking at the URL we see the local path as "/issues/ch001708.htm" which is the "issues" directory containing this page.
-Since the "logo.gif" is in the root directory, we would need to go back one directory to get to the file.
+So, if we wanted to link the "logo.gif" file on this page, the local path as "/issues/ch001708.htm" which is the "issues" directory containing this page.
+Since the "logo-200-gray.png" is in another directory, we'd need to go to the root directory and then the "cdn/media" directory to the file.

-- Now that we know the path to the file is back one directory we know the path is "../logo.gif" the "../" tells the browser to go back one directory.
-If we needed to go back two directories, this would have to be done twice.
+- Now that we know the path to the file is back one directory and then in "cdn/media", we know the path is "../cdn/media/logo-200-gray.png"; the "../" tells the browser to go back one directory.
+If we needed to go back two directories, this could be done twice.
 The completed example is shown below.